-3.2.1 Installing the supplied database system
+3.2.1 Installing the database system

 The following description refers to the Microsoft SQL Server 2019 Express Edition.
-For this example description, the defaults of this version have been used as far as possible.
+For this exemplary description, the default settings of this version have been used as much as possible.

 To install the database system, do as follows: